Colleges by Location

 The student-to-faculty ratio can tell you a lot about the teaching resources a school provides for its students.

-In 2024, this ratio at Collin County Community College District was 20:1.
-That means that there were 20 times more students than teachers at this school.
-This school has recently reported to have 2,029 faculty members.
-This number included 870 male and 1,159 female faculty members.
+In 2025, this ratio at Collin County Community College District was 21:1.
+That means that there were 21 times more students than teachers at this school.
+The faculty of this school consists of 2,098 members, according to the most recent data reported.
+Out of that number, there were 905 men and 1,193 women.
 The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Collin County Community College District.

 Student Population Diversity Graph